 Use an oil like coconut oil to seal moisture into the hair

 Massage your scalp with the oil to increase blood flow and encourage hair growth

 Create a schedule for your hair care routine so you can alternate between protein treatments and deep conditioning treatments

 DIY Protein Treatment

-You will need to include a protein treatment in your hair regimen.
+You will need to include a protein treatment (Check out this article: protein treatment for hair) in your hair regimen.
 Apply the treatment every other week.
 Below are some at-home recipes you can try:

 1. Egg mask